Kubernetes Deployment

 --namespace mushop-utilities

-helm install mushop-utils setup \
+helm upgrade --install mushop-utils setup \

 OPTIONAL In case you are provisioning ATP, Stream, and Object Storage with OCI Service Broker.
 In that case, you should enable the Service Catalog catalog.enabled to true in values.yaml or by adding the command line flag --set catalog.enabled=true in the helm install command above.

-helm install mushop-utils setup \
+helm upgrade --install mushop-utils setup \

 --namespace mushop-utilities \